celestiaorg/docs/docs/developers/cosmwasm-contract-deployment.md

 ## Unit Tests

-If we want to run tests, we can do so with the following command:
+If we want to run tests, we can do so with the following command in the `~/cw-contracts/contracts/nameservice` directory:

 ```sh
 cargo unit-test